- The restoration area is a total of 20 acres on 2 adjacent parcels owned by the City of Vadnais Heights.

 - Seeding with native plant species is conducted in areas where buckthorn has been removed.

 - Monitoring includes regular checks during the growing season for plant species of concern that may be able to come back with buckthorn removed.

 - The "Munch Bunch" goats were utilized for two grazing periods in 2023 to control re-sprouting buckthorn.
 Repeated, intensive grazing strives to reduce the plant's nutrient stores down to the roots so that it's unable to regenerate.
 More info on goat grazing for buckthorn control can be found here.

 Native plants added in seed mixes include:

 Anise Hyssop, Rose Milkweed, Swamp Marigold, Partridge Pea, Lance-leaf Coreopsis, Prairie Cinquefoil, Purple Coneflower, Sneezeweed, Early Sunflower, Dense Blazing Star, Great Blue Lobelia, Wild Bergamot, Stiff Goldenrod, Foxglove Beardtongue, Mountain Mint, Yellow Coneflower, Black-eyed Susan, Brown-eyed Susan, Smooth Blue Aster, Blue Vervain, and Golden Alexander

 The wooded wetland provides a highly visible demonstration space at Vadnais Heights City Hall.
 This restoration process features ongoing invasive species removal and restoration efforts in a public space.
 People in the community can enjoy the wooded wetland and gain inspiration and experience in working to remove invasive species that they can apply in their own yards and residential areas.
-The restoration work provides opportunities for students to learn more about and contribute to the effort.
+The restoration work has also allowed students to learn more about and contribute to the effort.